BenJeau/spyware101/README.md

 # spyware101
-Java spyware program that has a multitude of functionnality.
+Java spyware program that has a multitude of functionality.
 Here is a list of them:
 * Screen capture
 * Record audio from microphone
 * Webcam capture